google/applied-machine-learning-intensive/v2/03_regression/02_loss_functions/slides.md

 ![](res/lossfunction2.png)

 <!--
 It’s common to either take the sum or average over all data points to calculate overall loss.
-“Mean Squared Error” is another widely used loss function that is closely related to L2 loss -- instead of the sum of squared differences, it’s the *average* of squared differences.
+“Mean Squared Error” is another widely used loss function that is closely related to L2 loss, but instead of the sum of squared differences, it’s the *average* of squared differences.

 You should choose a loss function based on your specific problem and dataset.
 L1 and L2 loss are used for regression problems.
 We’ll discuss loss functions used for other machine learning problems, such as classification, later.
 -->